-At Scamadviser we often get emails from consumers who ask us this question.
-Many of our visitors report websites which have charged their credit card of which they have never heard before (let alone visited).
+At Scamadviser, we often get emails from consumers who ask us this question.
+Many of our visitors report that their credit cards were charged by websites that they have never heard of before, let alone visited.
 We especially get a lot of emails about websites that offer:

 - Billing support and assistance

 - Cancelling your subscription or membership

 - Dispute resolution and chargeback prevention